High-Risk Pregnancy Services

 A pregnancy can be classified as high-risk if the mother has pre-existing health issues such as diabetes, high blood pressure, epilepsy, anemia, kidney disease, polycystic ovary syndrome, obesity or a family history of health issues.
 Other factors include if the mother is 35 years or older and if it is a multiple pregnancy.

-These conditions can put greater pressure on both mother and baby, so extra medical care and increased monitoring is required to ensure a successful pregnancy and birth.
-This usually means high-risk pregnancy services such as additional prenatal testing and more regular checkups are ideal.
+These conditions can put greater pressure on both mother and baby, so extra medical care and increased monitoring by an obstetrician and the mother’s medical team is required to ensure a successful pregnancy and birth.
+This usually means high-risk pregnancy services, such as additional prenatal testing and more regular checkups, are ideal.

 What high-risk pregnancy services are provided to women and families?